zammad/zammad-api-client-ruby/README.md

 }
 ```

-create an articles for an ticket
+create an article for a ticket
 ```ruby
 ticket = client.ticket.find(123)